Surviving a Sleeper Train Journey in Vietnam

 How do I know when to get off?

 Frequent delays can make it difficult to know when your train will arrive.
 And even more difficult to know when to get off when you can’t understand the announcements.
 We were lucky enough to meet a local lady who was kind enough to translate the announcements and make sure we were ready to get off on one delayed journey.
 The guards will come and let you know a few minutes before.
 But I’d recommend getting packed up before your original arrival time so you aren’t scrambling around for your stuff.

 Any other advice for taking a sleeper train?

 Make sure you wear comfortable clothes and find somewhere to change before you get to the station.
 There’s no privacy on the trains and you’ll wake up feeling fresher/be more comfortable.
-Cotton trousers are a great choice.
+Cotton trousers, such as the ones at most markets, are a great choice.
 We had some funny adventures trying to freshen up before our journeys.
 Particularly after spending the entire day walking around with our backpacks in the heat or hanging out and the beach/in the sea.
 It was also a challenge trying to find places to hang out while having our bags until the trains left circa 11pm.